joeclark-phd/data-engineers-manual/manuscript/chapter02.md

               ]
     }

-Lightweight JSON messages are more efficient than XML (although less efficient than CSV) and are also very easy for programmers to use, since the data can simply be "dropped into" a JavaScript program without any changes, and into other programming languages with very minor adjustments.
+Lightweight JSON messages are more byte-efficient than XML (although less efficient than CSV) and are also very easy for programmers to use, since the data can simply be "dropped into" a JavaScript program without any changes, and into other programming languages with very minor adjustments.